io-1/kuiper/README.md

 2. Run `docker-compose up -d` to start the services.

 ## Docs
+1. Clone this repository and `cd` into the directory.
-1. Run `docker-compose up -d` to start the services.
+2. Run `docker-compose up -d` to start the services.
-2. View the docs open [http://localhost:9090/docs](http://localhost:9090/docs).
+3. View the docs open [http://localhost:9090/docs](http://localhost:9090/docs).